This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Low light can also slow the drying process after watering your plants, and adequate light enables the plant to use water efficiently.

-In low light conditions, your monstera can stay wet for longer, resulting in roots’ health issues.
+Your Monstera can stay wet longer in low light conditions, resulting in roots’ health issues.
 The leaves may also get discolored and have some brown or yellow patches.

 You will agree that low light conditions are inappropriate for those who want a thriving Monstera.
-For example, with adequate light, a monstera deliciosa can grow to a height of up to 10 feet indoors after some time.
+For example, with adequate light, a monstera deliciosa can grow up to 10 feet indoors after some time.

 It will also produce new leaves, especially during spring and summer, adding to its beauty.
-Whereas Rhaphidophora Tetrasperma will grow up to 15 feet providing ideal lighting conditions.
+In contrast, Rhaphidophora Tetrasperma will grow up to 15 feet providing ideal lighting conditions.

 The slow growth due to minimal light is simultaneously good and bad.
-If you have minimal space in your home, you may prefer this to take up less space, which means you will place it in a room that receives less light.
+If you have minimal space in your home, you may prefer this to take up less space, meaning you will place it in a room with less light.

 By doing this, you will soon have a huge glorious Monstera!
 The beautiful fenestrated leaves always come as the plant responds to the presence of light.